TL;DR

 | Category | Security & Privacy | Security & Privacy |

-LuLu does not offer a real-time traffic map or bandwidth monitoring graph.
+LuLu does not offer a real-time traffic map with geographical visualization.
 Its interface is list-based, focusing on the rules you have set (Allow/Deny).
-While you can view active connections in a simple list format to see what is currently talking to the network, it lacks the historical data logging and geographical visualization that allows for deep forensic analysis of past network behavior.
+However, v4.3.1 includes integrated Netiquette network monitoring when you need to see active connections, though it lacks the historical data logging and geographical visualization that allows for deep forensic analysis of past network behavior.

 Verdict: Little Snitch turns network data into actionable visual intelligence, whereas LuLu is strictly a list-based utility.